10 – Fool For The Bright Lights

 # 5 – Long Lovin’ Man

-We will stick with one more track from the band’s early years to make sure it is represented on our list.
+We will add one more track from the band’s early years to ensure it is represented on our list.
 The song “Long Lovin’ Man” is pure blues infused with rocking pop grooves that you can’t get out of your head after hearing it for just the first time.
 The song was issued on the album entitled A Lot of Bottle.
 The album was released in 1970.
 Derek Holt composed the song.
 Peter Haycock rips it up on his smoking guitar work.

 # 4 – Reaching Out